takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.61 <br>
+    ・ Fixed a problem that prevented the sort function of PlayerList and SquadList from working properly. <br>
+    ・ During maintenance of PlayerList-related functions, lists other than the item under maintenance could not be displayed. <br>
+    ・ Fixed a problem in which, once PlayerList was closed, an error would occur each time Tools was reset or the List could not be displayed until it was restarted. <br>
+    ・ Fixed an issue with the text "QUALIFIED:1/1" at the end of the round in the final round of grabbing crowns. <br>
+    ・ Fixed a problem that could cause an internal error when the database was downloaded during a round. <br>
+    ・ Fixed a problem in the Creative Search Tool where there was no text for adjusting the volume of in-game BGM for auditioning BGM, or where the volume was not saved or applied. <br>
+    ・ Fixed a problem in which the Open button was not restored when PlayerList was closed. <br>

   ○ 4.99.60 <br>
     ・ We have reworked all the programs that reflect the Tools configuration file from the database file to a new one. <br>